Mark-MDO47/ArduinoClass/00_InstallArduinoIDE/README.md

 ### Fritzing
 I have included Fritzing images for most of the projects in this course.
 These give a more physical view of how to wire an electrical circuit than a schematic.
 They are commonly used to illustrate breadboard projects and can even show the breadboard itself.

-Example Fritzing:<br>
+Example Fritzing with the same components as the above schematic and with the addition of the breadboard:<br>
 <img src="https://github.com/Mark-MDO47/ArduinoClass/blob/master/99_Resources/Images/01_BlinkingLED_part_A_Fritzing.png" width="150" alt="Example Fritzing Image">

 Fritzing is the name of the organization that produces the Fritzing tool that produces these images.
-This leads to some linguistic confusion as I often refer to these images as just a Fritzing, or the saved file for the Fritzing tool as just a Fritzing, or the saved generated special part for the tool as a Fritzing part.
-In my defense I offer the following quote from todays' Wikipedia entry on "-ing":
+This leads to some linguistic confusion as I often refer to these images as just a Fritzing, the activity I do to generate the image using the verb Fritzing, the saved file for the Fritzing tool as just a Fritzing, and the saved generated special part for the tool as a Fritzing part (which sort of sounds like cursing).
+In my defense I offer the following quote from today's Wikipedia entry on "-ing":
 - "-ing" is a suffix used to make one of the inflected forms of English verbs.
 This verb form is used as a present participle, as a gerund, and sometimes as an independent noun or adjective.

 ## KiCad - optional